 - I’m bored

-Even healthy and fully enriched parrots will still make a great deal of noise.
+Even healthy and fully enriched parrots will still make noise.

 Do Parrots Have To Scream?